Mainline Protestant: Terminology

-The term mainline Protestant was coined during debates between modernists and fundamentalists in the 1920s.
-Several sources claim that the term is derived from the Philadelphia Main Line, a group of affluent suburbs of Philadelphia; most residents belonged to mainline denominations.
-Today, most mainline Protestants remain rooted in the Northeastern and Midwestern United States.
-C. Kirk Hadaway and Penny Long Marler define the term as follows: "the term 'mainline Protestant' is used along with 'mainstream Protestant' and 'oldline Protestant' to categorize denominations that are affiliated with the National Council of Churches and have deep historical roots in and long-standing influence on American society."
+The term Mainline Protestant was coined during debates between modernists and fundamentalists in the 1920s.
+Several sources claim that the term is derived from the Philadelphia Main Line, a group of affluent suburbs of Philadelphia; most residents belonged to Mainline denominations.
+Today, most Mainline Protestants remain rooted in the Northeastern and Midwestern United States.
+C. Kirk Hadaway and Penny Long Marler define the term as follows: "the term 'Mainline Protestant' is used along with 'mainstream Protestant' and 'oldline Protestant' to categorize denominations that are affiliated with the National Council of Churches and have deep historical roots in and long-standing influence on American society."

-In the US, Protestantism is generally divided between mainline denominations and evangelical or theologically conservative denominations.
+In the US, Protestantism is generally divided between Mainline denominations and evangelical or theologically conservative denominations.
 The term is also occasionally used to refer to historic Protestant churches in Canada, Europe, Hong Kong, Latin America, and South Africa.
 The term has also been applied globally by researchers at Durham University.
-In some other parts of the world, the term mainline Protestant is not used.
+In some other parts of the world, the term Mainline Protestant is not used.
 Instead, the term "ecumenical" is used to distinguish similar churches from evangelical denominations.
-Some have criticized the term mainline for its alleged White Anglo-Saxon Protestant ethnocentric and elitist assumptions, and its erroneous association with the term "mainstream" since it almost exclusively described White American, non-fundamentalist and non-evangelical Protestant Americans from its origin to the late twentieth century.
+Some have criticized the term Mainline for its alleged White Anglo-Saxon Protestant ethnocentric and elitist assumptions, and its erroneous association with the term "mainstream" since it almost exclusively described White American, non-fundamentalist and non-evangelical Protestant Americans from its origin to the late twentieth century.

 Mainline vs. mainstream

-The term mainstream Christian in academic usage is not equivalent to mainline Protestant and is often used as an attempt to find impartial sociological vocabulary in distinguishing orthodoxy and heresy.
+The term mainstream Christian in academic usage is not equivalent to Mainline Protestant and is often used as an attempt to find impartial sociological vocabulary in distinguishing orthodoxy and heresy.
 Hence in Christological and doctrinal reference mainstream Christianity is often equivalent to Trinitarianism.
 Mainline Protestantism should not be confused with Nicene Christianity which is more widely accepted as having the "mainstream Christianity" designation that also includes Catholics, Eastern and Oriental Orthodox believers, and non-Mainline Protestants such as Evangelical, Fundamentalist, Charismatic, Confessional, Confessing Movement, the historically Black church, and Global South Protestants.
-In the United Kingdom and Australia, the term mainline Protestant is not always used, and mainstream does not mean progressive Protestant.
+In the United Kingdom and Australia, the term Mainline Protestant is rarely used, and mainstream does not mean progressive Protestant.
 Although some supporters and adherents do claim that Mainline Protestant is synonymous with Mainstream Protestant.